-If you knew nothing of English soccer, and you happened to come into contact with Nottingham Forest Football Club today, you might think their history began in about 1977 and essentially ended sometime around 1990.
+If you knew nothing of English soccer, and you happened to come upon Nottingham Forest Football Club today, you might think their history began in about 1977 and essentially ended sometime around 1990.

 (Note: This post was written in 2016, and yes, Forest fans, I will come back as soon as I can!)